 - Bottom-up continuous ultrasonic liquid level sensors can be mounted temporarily to the outside wall of a vessel using a means of dry-coupling.
 This means the system can be designed with a permanent sensor that interfaces temporarily to a single-use disposable bottle or vessel, which is a key consideration in many medical and pharmaceutical liquid level sensing applications.
 The best vessel materials for this type of bottom up sensor are plastic or glass.

 - Since bottom-up sensors are designed to send the sound wave through liquid instead of air, a higher frequency ultrasound wave can be used without significant ultrasound attenuation.
 Most top-down sensors operate at 40kHz while bottom-up sensors can be up to 1MHz.
-This has numerous advantages including a smaller “dead zone” in front of the transducer and a narrower ultrasonic beam to help in avoiding interference from obstacles and the walls of the tank.
+This has numerous advantages including a smaller “dead zone” in front of the transducer, higher resolution, and a narrower ultrasonic beam to help in avoiding interference from obstacles and the walls of the tank.

 Despite all of these significant advantages of bottom-up style liquid level sensors, few are on the market due to the large amount of customization that must go into each specific application.
 Luckily this is where SMD Sensors shines – the vast majority of the sensors we sell are custom-designed collaboratively with our customers to solve a specific problem.
 Further, we have significant experience with non-invasive sensors, including bubble sensors, non-invasive pressure sensors, flow meters, and occlusion sensors.

 Is a continuous ultrasonic level sensor the correct solution to your current problem?
 Contact us to find out!

 Key factors to consider when selecting a continuous ultrasonic level sensor: